gft-mobile-pl/mvi/README.md

 )
 ```
 ⚠ Generally you should type the `viewModel` parameter to the `MviViewModel<...>` interface.
-Otherwise providing preview may be very hard especially if your view model has many dependencies (e.g. tons of use cases).
+Otherwise providing preview may be very hard especially if your view-model has many dependencies (e.g. tons of use cases).

-If you really don't intend to use preview you may simplify the view model injection (still not recommended as makes testing harder):
+If you really don't intend to use preview you may simplify the view-model injection (still not recommended as makes testing harder):
 ```kotlin
 @Composable
 fun ChoiceScreen(